Grain C.A.R.T. Program Goal:

-A training need has been identified for first responders who are called to an agricultural scene where grain is stored.
+A training need was identified for first responders who are called to an agricultural scene where grain is stored.
 Grain bin rescues can be classified as confined space rescues, requiring technical training in various capacities.
 Rescue personnel have requested specific training in these unconventional rescue situations, where they have limited experience and limited knowledge of the agricultural conditions that exist.

-Every 10 years, 235 farmers lose their life in an agricultural-related accident.
+Every 10 years, 235 farmers lose their life in an agricultural-related incident.
 Grain bin fatalities are steadily increasing each year.
 Such fatalities occur for a variety of reasons with the two most common being suffocation by engulfment and entanglement with moving parts.